i3dsymposium/i3dsymposium.github.io/2024/papers.md

 This year, we continue a track record of excellence with 23 high-quality papers selected by the international paper committee for publication and presentation at the conference.

-Conference papers will appear in <a href="https://dl.acm.org/loi/pacmcgit" target="_blank">PACM CGIT</a> after the conference.
+Conference papers have been published in <a href="https://dl.acm.org/toc/pacmcgit/2024/7/1" target="_blank">PACM CGIT</a>.
 We will also publish links to author versions of the papers as they provide them.
 Refresh this page periodically, or use <a href="https://www.hongkiat.com/blog/detect-website-change-notification/" target="_blank">a web page monitoring tool</a>, to check this page for updates.
 Also, in the meantime, you can check Ke-Sen's page where they are also collecting material for these papers:\
 <https://www.realtimerendering.com/kesen/i3d2024Papers.htm>

 {% if page.temporary_session_order -%}